msimerson/mail-dmarc/README.md

         scope  => 'mfrom',
         result => 'pass',
             );

+Run the request:

     my $result = $dmarc->validate();

-Alternatively, you can pass in all the required parameters in one shot:
+Alternatively, pass in all the required parameters in one shot:

-    my $dmarc = Mail::DMARC->new(
+    my $dmarc = Mail::DMARC::PurePerl->new(
             source_ip     => '192.0.1.1',
             envelope_to   => 'example.com',
             envelope_from => 'cars4you.info',